-A limited amount of Summer housing available to Wheaton students who wish to remain on campus.
+A limited amount of housing available to undergraduate Wheaton students who wish to remain on campus over the summer.
 Because space is limited, priority is given to first Wheaton Fellows/On Campus Employees and Summer Students.
 Secondarily, any remaining space would be available to students with with local jobs and internships.

 Wheaton Fellowships & On Campus Jobs